 Ian is an independent writer based in Tel Aviv, Israel.
 His current focus is on all things tech including mobile devices, desktop and laptop computers, software, social networks, Web apps, tech-related legislation and corporate tech news.
 More by Ian Paul

-Zach Miners covers social networking, search and general technology news for IDG News Service More by Zach Miners
+Zach Miners covers social networking, search, and general technology news for the IDG News Service, and is based in San Francisco.
+More by Zach Miners

 Showing all viewers the same commercial six minutes into, say, an episode of “Modern Family” might soon be over.
 If you’re watching it online.